TI-Toolkit/tokens-wiki/tokens/tpdf(.md

 # `tpdf(`

 ## Description
-Computes the probability density function (pdf) for the Student-t distribution at a specified x value with specified degrees of freedom df.
+Computes the probability density function (pdf) for the Student-`t` distribution at a specified `x` value with specified degrees of freedom `df`.

 <b>Availability</b>: Token available everywhere.